Structural response of neutron stars to rapid rotation and its impact on the braking index: Braking Index

-When the saturation amplitude of the r-mode is large, that is, $\alpha_{\rm S} = 10^{-1}$ (shown in the lower left panel of Fig.~\ref{fig:parameter_explore}), we find at low rotation frequency ($f \sim 200$Hz) the braking index is $\sim3$, but finally rises to $\sim $6 close to $f=716$ Hz.
-The increase in the braking index from $\sim$ 3.5 to $\sim 6$ is the manifestation of $\Omega^8$ dependence on the energy loss via the r-mode.
+The lower left panel of Fig.~\ref{fig:parameter_explore} shows the effect of rotation on the braking index if a neutron star has an ultra-strong magnetic field $B_p = 10^{15}$ G, making them fall in the class of magnetars.
+The primary motivation for using such a strong magnetic field is to study the frequency-dependence of the braking index of a newly born millisecond magnetar \cite{DL+1998}, which may form due to the accretion-induced collapse of white dwarfs \citep{Usov+1992} or a merger of two neutron stars \citep{ROM+2013, Lu_2014}.
+The formation of these objects is believed to manifest as the Gamma Ray bursts (GRBs) \cite{LLL+2019}.
+From the figure we observe that if $\alpha_{\rm S} =10^{-4}$ and $\epsilon=10^{-7}$ at lower frequency $f\sim 200-600$ Hz the braking index is $\sim 3$, indicating the magnetic dipolar radiation dominates the spin-down rate of the star.
+At higher frequencies, $f\gtrsim 600$ Hz, the departure from $n\sim3$ is due to the rotational effects and is sensitive to the EOS.
+However, when the saturation amplitude of the r-mode is large, that is, $\alpha_{\rm S} = 10^{-1}$, we find at low rotation frequency ($f \sim 200$Hz) the braking index is $\sim3$, but finally rises to $\sim $6 close to $f=716$ Hz.
+The increase in the braking index from $\sim 3.5$ to $\sim 6$ is the manifestation of $\Omega^8$ dependence on the energy loss via the r-mode.
 The braking index cannot reach the value of 7 because of the rotational effects where $n_{I}$ is also dominant along with the contribution from $R^\prime/R$ and $\mathcal{J}^\prime/ \mathcal{J}$, where all of them are negative quantities.
 The behavior of the braking index found here illustrates the importance of incorporating the rotational effects to interpret the spin-down evolution of the remnants produced from the astrophysical transient events discussed above.
-For example, if the rotational effect is not considered, one can misinterpret a measurement of $n=5$ for a magnetar as the spin-down dominated by the GW emission due to a finite mass quadrupolar moment.
+For example, if the rotational effect is not considered, one can misinterpret a measurement of $n=5$ for a magnetar as the spin-down dominated by the GW emission due to a finite mass quadrupole moment.